MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 ### Testing

 Since this app is a boilerplate demo, not many testing specifics have been implemnted.
-However, the basic infrastructure for forntend and backend tests using mocha, enzyme and chai is in place and accesible through the commands `yarn test-frontend` and `yarn test-backend`.
+However, the basic infrastructure for frontend and backend tests using mocha, enzyme and chai is in place and accesible through the commands `yarn test-frontend` and `yarn test-backend`.

 ### Tech Details